 The Company's Board and all committees are chaired by independent non-executive directors.
-As is usual with large companies, day to day management of the Company is carried out by an Executive Leadership Team (ELT) led by the CEO.
+As is usual with large companies, day-to-day management of the Company is carried out by an Executive Leadership Team ("ELT") led by the CEO.
 The Company's board oversees ELT's stewardship of the Company.

 PRS promotes high standards of corporate governance throughout the organisation and the Company upholds these standards.
 It holds six regular scheduled meetings to consider matters within its terms of reference and relevant to the Group with a further meeting to consider the annual report and accounts.
-Briefings and darification meetings are arranged to support directors to understand complex issues and to enable informed decisions.
+Briefings and clarification meetings are arranged to support directors to understand complex issues and to enable informed decisions.
 The Company's Board may also establish sub-groups to consider individual matters and topics relevant to the industry.
 Given that all Board members are Council Members, training, including compliance and cyber security training and equity, diversity and inclusion training, is usually given at PRS Members' Council level.

-In early 2023, an effectiveness review of the Members' Council, the company's Board and committees was undertaken for the first time since the introduction of new governance processes adopted following Annual General Meetings in 2020 and 2021.
-The output has been assessed by the Members' Council and company's Board and recommendations and improvements are currently being implemented.
+In late 2024, an effectiveness review of the Members' Council, the Company's Board and committees was undertaken.
+At the time of writing, the output was assessed by the Members' Council and the Company's Board.